Predictia/AQUA/docs/sphinx/source/aqua_console.rst

 aqua update <catalogue>
 -----------------------

-This command will check if there is a new version of the catalogue available and update it.
+This command will check if there is a new version of the catalogue available and update it by overwriting the current installation.

 .. warning::